Akuli/jou/doc/tutorial.md

 To instead remove characters from the end of the string, you can simply place a zero byte to the middle of the string.
-Usually the zero byte is written as `'\0'`, because after getting used to it, that is more readable than `0 as byte`.
+Usually the zero byte is written as `'\0'`, which means same as `0 as byte` but is slightly more readable after getting used to it.
-Note that single quotes are used for individual bytes and double quotes are used for strings.

 ```python
 import "stdlib/io.jou"